Chris Fritze

 I kept following the EuroVelo6.
 My goal for the day was Novi Sad since I didn't make it there the previous day as planned.
 There's a brand new cycling path on top of the embankment but locals told me that most cyclists just keep cycling on the road.
 I'm sure that's because of the lack of signs.
 I was lucky enough to cycle on the new path since I just wanted to get off the road.

-An elderly guy waved at me at some point and yelled: 'Hellooo'.
-So I stopped to also say hello.
+An elderly guy flagged me down at some point and shouted: 'Hellooo'.
+So I stopped to also say hi.
 His name was Milan.
 He and his friends just finished some work on his little holiday house behind the embankment and invited me to hang out for a bit.
 I accepted.

 'We just installed another gate to my little piece of land here to enter it from the road.
 Since there's the new cycling path, we're not allowed to drive on there with our cars anymore', told me Milan.

 He and his buddies shared their food with me and even offered me something to drink.
-After having that meal they put homemade Rakja (Serbia's national alcoholic drink) on the table.
+After we were done eating, they put a few bottles of homemade Rakja (Serbia's national alcoholic drink) on the table.
 It was filled up into 0.5 liter Fanta bottles.
-Of course I accepted to have one together with them because I didn't want to be rude.
+Of course I accepted to have one drink with them because I didn't want to be rude.
 And of course we didn't have only one.
 As refreshment drinks on the side we had beer. :D

 They cracked lots of jokes and later they told me stories about the wars in Serbia in the 90's and that they feel that since then their country has a very bad image in the world.
 'But this is not who we are', they said.
 'We're not wild men with knifes between our teeth.
 We're good people and we would love to show it to the world'.
 I can tell, these guys were everything else than a herd of wild men.
 These were just some harmless elderly men chilling, drinking and enjoying their retirement.